 Drinking water with freshly squeezed lemon may have some health benefits.

-The citric acid in lemons decreases the risk of kidney stones by diluting urine and increasing urine output (28).
+The citric acid in lemons decreases your risk of kidney stones by diluting urine and increasing its citrate content (

-Given that some pulp goes into the mix, the pectins in the pulp can promote satiety and feed the friendly bacteria in the gut, promoting good health and decreased risk of disease (3).
+Given that some pulp goes into the mix, pectins in the pulp can promote fullness and feed the friendly bacteria in your gut, therein promoting good health and decreased risk of disease (

-Lemonade should have similar health benefits, except for the added sugar that is often added to it.
-Added sugar can be very harmful when consumed in excess.
+Lemonade should have similar health benefits — except for the frequently added sugar, which is unhealthy when consumed in excess.

-Bottom line: Drinking lemon water may decrease stress, enhance immune function, help prevent anemia, reduce the risk of kidney stones and help protect against several diseases.
+Drinking lemon water may decrease stress, enhance immune function, help prevent anemia, reduce your risk of kidney stones, and protect against several diseases.

-Lemons are quite acidic, so eating them frequently may be harmful for dental health if the tooth enamel becomes damaged (46).
+Lemons are quite acidic, so eating them frequently may be harmful to dental health if your tooth enamel becomes damaged (

-Bottom line: Lemons are usually well tolerated, but they may cause allergies or skin irritation in some people.
-Large amounts may be harmful for dental health.
+Lemons are usually well tolerated but may cause allergies or skin irritation in some people.
+Large amounts may be harmful to dental health.

-Lemons are a refreshing fruit that is usually not eaten whole, but rather eaten in slices, or added to foods and beverages for their distinctive flavor.
+Lemons are a refreshing fruit usually not eaten whole but rather as a garnish or flavoring.